XorTroll/uLaunch/README.md

     - Aside from the two excuses above, there is always room for further optimizations in uLaunch's code.
 Feel free to submit any issues of excessive lag/slowdowns, I'll do my best to improve it :)

+## Translating

+Translations for uLaunch are always welcome!

+The files to be translated are [uMenu translations](https://github.com/XorTroll/uLaunch/blob/unew/projects/uMenu/romfs/lang/en.json) and [uManager translations](https://github.com/XorTroll/uLaunch/blob/unew/projects/uManager/romfs/lang/en.json).
+They are pretty straightforward to understand, just JSON files with English sentences meant to be translated to **any language officially supported by the Nintendo Switch**.

+Character `\n` is a new-line escape (indicates a new line) and must remain unchanged.
+Punctuation marks (mainly dots at the end of sentences, questions, double dots) must be respected, with perhaphs the exception of commas in the middle of sentences.

+Feel free to open pull requests for translations, but it's better to keep contact with me through [Discord](https://discord.gg/3KpFyaH).

+As I work on new features and new strings are needed, I will manually add them as English on other language files to keep support.

 ## Components

 ### uSystem